-- if SkyWest Airlines or Delta commits a material breach of the SkyWest Airlines Delta Connection Agreement, subject to 30-day notice and cure rights; - if SkyWest Airlines fails to conduct all flight operations and maintain all aircraft under the SkyWest Airlines Delta Connection Agreement in compliance in all material respects with applicable government regulations; - if SkyWest Airlines fails to satisfy certain performance and safety requirements; - if, under certain circumstances, Delta has a right to terminate the Atlantic Southeast Delta Connection Agreement;

-- if the other party files for bankruptcy, reorganization or similar action (subject to limitations imposed by the U.S. Bankruptcy Code) or if either party makes an assignment for the benefit of creditors; or - if SkyWest Airlines fails to maintain competitive base rate costs (provided that SkyWest Airlines has the right to adjust its rates prior to any such termination).
+- if SkyWest Airlines or Delta commits a material breach of the SkyWest Airlines Delta Connection Agreement, subject to 30-day notice and cure rights; - if SkyWest Airlines fails to conduct all flight operations and maintain all aircraft under the SkyWest Airlines Delta Connection Agreement in compliance in all material respects with applicable government regulations; - if SkyWest Airlines fails to satisfy certain performance and safety requirements; - if, under certain circumstances, Delta has a right to terminate the ExpressJet Delta Connection Agreement; - if the other party files for bankruptcy, reorganization or similar action (subject to limitations imposed by the U.S. Bankruptcy Code) or if either party makes an assignment for the benefit of creditors; or - if SkyWest Airlines fails to maintain competitive base rate costs (provided that SkyWest Airlines has the right to adjust its rates prior to any such termination).

-Atlantic Southeast Delta Connection Agreement
+ExpressJet Delta Connection Agreement

-Atlantic Southeast and Delta are parties to the Atlantic Southeast Delta Connection Agreement, dated as of September 8, 2005.
-As of December 31, 2010, Atlantic Southeast operated ten CRJ900s, 42 CRJ700s and 98 CRJ200s for Delta under the Atlantic Southeast Delta Connection Agreement.
-As of December 31, 2010, Atlantic Southeast was operating more than 800 Delta Connection flights per day between Atlanta or Cincinnati and outlying destinations.
-Under the Atlantic Southeast Delta Connection Agreement, Delta is entitled to all passenger, cargo and other revenues associated with each flight.
-Commencing in 2008, Atlantic Southeast is entitled to maintain its percentage of total Delta Connection flights that it had in 2007, so long as its bid for additional regional flying is competitive with bids submitted by other regional carriers.
+ExpressJet (formerly Atlantic Southeast) and Delta are parties to the ExpressJet Delta Connection Agreement, originally dated as of September 8, 2005.
+As of December 31, 2011, ExpressJet (formerly Atlantic Southeast) operated ten CRJ900s, 46 CRJ700s and 99 CRJ200s for Delta under the ExpressJet Delta Connection Agreement.
+As of December 31, 2011, ExpressJet (formerly Atlantic Southeast) was operating more than 650 Delta Connection flights per day between Atlanta or Cincinnati and outlying destinations.
+Under the ExpressJet Delta Connection Agreement, Delta is entitled to all passenger, cargo and other revenues associated with each flight.
+Commencing in 2008, ExpressJet (formerly Atlantic Southeast) obtained the right to maintain its percentage of total Delta Connection flights that it had in 2007, so long as its bid for additional regional flying is competitive with bids submitted by other regional carriers.

-In exchange for providing the designated number of flights and performing Atlantic Southeast's other obligations under the Atlantic Southeast Delta Connection Agreement, Atlantic Southeast is scheduled to receive from Delta on a weekly basis (i) specified fixed rate payments for each completed flight, which are intended to pay for certain direct costs related to Delta Connection flights plus (ii) if Atlantic Southeast completes a certain minimum percentage of its Delta Connection flights, an amount equal to a certain percentage of the direct costs (not including fuel costs) related to the Delta Connection flights.
-Costs directly reimbursed by Delta under the Atlantic Southeast Delta Connection Agreement include costs related to fuel, ground handling, and aircraft engine maintenance and ownership.
-The Atlantic Southeast Delta Connection Agreement also provides for incentive compensation based upon Atlantic Southeast's performance, including on-time arrival performance and completion percentage rates.
+In exchange for providing the designated number of flights and performing ExpressJet's other obligations under the ExpressJet Delta Connection Agreement, ExpressJet is scheduled to receive from Delta on a weekly basis (i) specified fixed rate payments for each completed flight, which are intended to pay for certain direct costs related to Delta Connection flights plus (ii) if ExpressJet completes a certain minimum percentage of its Delta Connection flights, an amount equal to a certain percentage of the direct costs (not including fuel costs) related to the Delta Connection flights.
+Costs directly reimbursed by Delta under the ExpressJet Delta Connection Agreement include costs related to fuel, ground handling, and aircraft engine maintenance and aircraft ownership.
+The ExpressJet Delta Connection Agreement also provides for incentive compensation based upon ExpressJet's performance, including on-time arrival performance and completion percentage rates.